xieyuheng/inner/persons/vladimir-voevodsky/lecture-about-univalent-foundations-at-the-institut-henri-poincaré.md

 **Voevodsky**: I do not believe in the consistency of Peano arithmetic.
 I think it is plain inconsistent.
 But I am using it all the time.
-The important thing is that we do not restrict ourself necessaryly.
+The important thing is that we do not restrict ourselves, [its] unnecessary.